allaway/robert-blog/content/post/2020-08-08-gaggia-steam-mod.en.md

 {{< figure src="/post/2020-08-08-gaggia-steam-mod.en_files/20200807_121534(1).jpg" alt="" width="80%" >}}

 I ended up buying all of the parts from ServoCity.
-I have no affiliation with them - I didn't even know they existed a week ago - but they seemed to be a reliable place to order from and they had everything I needed - most importantly, hardware designed to join a 6mm D-shaft:
+I have no affiliation with them - I didn't even know they existed a week ago - but they seemed to be a reliable place to order from and they had everything I needed - most importantly, hardware designed to join a 6mm D-shaft.
+This parts list cost approximately $30 bucks including shipping to Seattle:

 + [6mm Bore Set Screw D-Hub (Tapped), 0.770" Pattern](https://www.servocity.com/6mm-bore-set-screw-d-hub-tapped-0-770-pattern/)
 + [0.750" Hub Spacer](https://www.servocity.com/0-750-hub-spacer/)